gorolykmaxim/upload-server/README.md

 "fromStart" parameter is optional and can be omitted.
 Specify it set to "true" if you want to read existing output of the command before receiving updates about changes in it.

+> Notice: normally this endpoint only allows to watch output of an active execution.
+Attempts to watch output of
+> a complete execution will fail. *BUT*, if you specify "fromStart" set to "true" you would be able to "watch" output
+> of a complete execution as well.
+In such case you will immediately receive all the output of the execution and then
+> the connection will immediately close.
+>
+> Rationale: if you are watching output with "fromStart" not set or set to "false" - most likely you don't want to
+> receive the entire output of the execution (either it is too big or some other thing).
+Watching an output of the
+> complete execution in such case does not make sense since the execution is already over and you will not receive
+> any events anyway.
+On the other hand, the behavior related to the "fromStart" set to "true", simplifies the
+> cases when you just want to watch the entire output of the execution: you would not need to consider if the execution
+> is complete or not, there will be no race conditions when you check if execution is active, try to watch it's output
+> but it has already finished in between those two network calls, yada-yada-yada...

 ```
 /api/command-executor/command/<command ID>/execution/<execution start time>/output?fromStart=<true/false>
 ```